Fly Fishing Reports 2019

 Tropical days in the Glomma valley can make the fishing a bit more difficult.
 The water temperature is rising and the best time to go fishing are the mornings and the evenings.
 Of course night fishing can also be very productive !
 Try #14 caddis imitations, remember that perfect presentation of your fly is very often the difference between catching a lot and only a few fish ...

-Last week I took my old friends Erik and peter from Holland to beautiful river Tunna.
+Last week I took my old friends Erik and Peter from Holland to beautiful river Tunna.
+The KFF license covers the lower part of this nice little river.
 The guys landed some average sized grayling, and I could use the opportunity to shoot some video ...

 Flies that are hot right now : CDC caddis #14, Zebra #18